 King Clovis, I decided that Saint Martin of Tours should be placed as the patron saint of the Franks and the Merovingian dynasty.
-Until unbelievers destroyed it, the tomb of St Martin was a great place of pilgrimage, many miracles being recorded by the writers of the time.
+Until unbelievers destroyed it, the tomb of St Martin was a great place of pilgrimage, with many miracles being recorded by the writers of the time.

 Saint Martin of Tours or “Martin the Merciful” was born in 316 in the village of Samaria in Pannonia (Szombathely, Hungary) and passed away on November 8, 397, in the town of Cannes (Saint-Martin, France).
-His funeral took place on 11 November, which was chosen as his feast day.
+His funeral took place on 11 November, which was his feast day.

 So at age ten, against his parents’ wishes, Saint Martin began to participate in Christian gatherings.
 Eventually, he was indeed ordained to the catechumenate.
 According to a decree of Emperor Diocletian, the sons of Roman officers were obliged to take up a military career.
 So for this, having no choice, when he turned fifteen, he joined the army.